matheuslenke/100-days-of-swift/README.md

 **Day 32** Today i learned the difference between widthAnchor, heightAnchor, topAnchor, bottomAnchor, leftAnchor, rightAnchor, leadingAnchor, trailingAnchor, centerXAnchor, and centerYAnchor.
 TrailingAnchor and leadingAnchor will flip in right-to-left languages.
 I also learned that i can use multiples and adding constants to constraints based on my main View

 **Day 33** Today i learned about the Codable protocol, which automatically can parse data from a JSON to Swift objects

+**Day 34** Today i learned a little about how to use tabBars and how AppDelegate and SceneDelegate works